 If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 If others have this right of support from you, shouldn’t we have it all the more?
 But we did not use this right.
 On the contrary, we put up with anything rather than hinder the gospel of Christ.
 (NASB) 1 Corinthians 9:11-12

-But the concept of receiving back a certain amount of money because you have given to the correct ministry is not biblical.
-God only talks about giving to other individuals and to your church.
 There is a great risk in giving money, time, or effort to someone or some organization that you do not really know and cannot watch.
-When a person gives to an organization or to missionaries they cannot see or observe week after week, there is a greater risk that they may be contributing to an individual who is a false teacher, immoral, or unbiblical in his activities.
-However, it is important to give to our missionaries in order that they may preach Christ to other cultures.
-It is best to regularly commmunicate with them in some way in order to know them and stay in touch with what they are doing.
+When a person gives to an organization or to missionaries he or she cannot see or observe week after week, there is a greater risk that they may be contributing to an individual who is a false teacher, immoral, or unbiblical in his activities.
+However, it is important to give to worthy missionaries in order that they may preach Christ to other cultures.
+With missionaries it is best to regularly communicate with them in order to know them and stay in touch with what they are doing.
 Here is the biblical principle, it is much easier to know whites happening in the ministry of your local church.

 Do not be hasty in the laying on of hands, and do not share in the sins of others.
 Keep yourself pure.
 (NASB) 1 Timothy 5:22